-Pursuant to the employment agreement we have entered into with Mr. McGrath and the offer letter signed by Mr. Driscoll, each executive is entitled to specified benefits in the event of termination of their employment under specified circumstances.
+Pursuant to the employment agreement we have entered into with Mr. McGrath, he is entitled to specified benefits in the event of termination of his employment under specified circumstances.
 We have provided more detailed information about these benefits, along with estimates of their value under various circumstances, under the caption "Potential Payments Upon Termination or Change in Control" below.

 We believe providing these benefits help us compete for executive talent.
-After reviewing the practices of companies represented in our 2014 peer group, we believe that our severance and change of control benefits are generally in line with severance packages offered to executives at such companies.
+After reviewing the practices of companies represented in our peer group, we believe that our severance and change of control benefits are generally in line with severance packages offered to executives at such companies.